hossainpezeshki/stableParams/README.md

-We noticed that `stableFit{fBasics}` was fast but inaccurate in "quantile" mode, and very slow albeit somewhat more accurate in "MLE" mode; so we wrote our own code for estimating the parameter of a location-scale symmetric stable model from data which is faster than stableFit and almost as accurate.
+We noticed that `stableFit{fBasics}` was fast but inaccurate in "quantile" mode, and very slow albeit somewhat more accurate in "MLE" mode; so we wrote our own code for estimating the parameters of a location-scale symmetric stable model from data which is faster than stableFit and almost as accurate.

 ## R code